BlockByBlock/CorrectBase/README.md

     - Laptop is connected to C94-M8P through a serial port
 - RTKLIB over NTRIP (Networked Transport of RTCM over Internet Protocol)
   - Online stream of correction message
+- Consider the use of ubx files in [PX4 - GPS Driver](https://github.com/PX4/GpsDrivers)